KathrynShea/movie_saga/README.md

 > **PLEASE COMMENT YOUR CODE.** Do not clone this repository.
 Instead, download the zip, extract the contents, `git init`, `git add .`, `git commit -m "initial commit - base project"` and add your remote.
 Please do this before you leave for the day.

-For this weekend challenge you'll be building a mindfulness application: an image carousel tagging app!
+For this weekend challenge you'll be building a movie application!

 ## Database Setup

 1. Create a database named `saga_movies_weekend`
 2. Run the queries from `database.sql` on the `saga_movies_weekend` database.
 3. You will need to create the junction table between the `movies` and `genres` tables!
-Your app will be populating this new table.

 ## Install Dependencies